 This module enables you to build on current knowledge, skills and experience within the surgical area.
 The module will cover surgical nursing, anaesthesia, radiography and triage.
 The module will incorporate the relevant sections of the RCVS Veterinary Nursing Day-One Skills.
 You will undertake one block of 14 weeks practice experience.

 This elective module provides the necessary understanding and experience required for nursing in equine practice or other areas of equine work.
 Horses are uniquely susceptible to a variety of illnesses and injuries that require skilled nursing management.
 Working with horses requires specific skills in restraint, handling and management.
 An insight into the equine industry and people involved at various levels will also be approached.
-The module aims to allow development of the necessary knowledge and skills in theory and practice sessions.

 The aim of this elective module is to equip you with the necessary knowledge and skills required for the understanding of behavioural problems presented to the typical small animal veterinary practice.